 #6.
 Reset Network Settings

-This clears every stored network configuration on the device, which fixes No Service caused by corrupted cellular profiles.
+This step clears every stored network configuration on the device, which fixes No Service caused by corrupted cellular profiles.

 #7.
 Update iOS